 Understanding Sandbox Simulations

 In production environments, payment processing involves asynchronous workflows, network processing windows, and various unpredictable outcomes.
 While our sandbox maintains this asynchronous behavior to ensure realistic testing, we’ve introduced a powerful simulation feature that gives you control over test transaction outcomes.
+The core of this system is theconfig

 object with its sandbox_outcome